Satya-789/Support-Vector-Machines-Project/README.md

 ---

-## 📌 Key Insights
-- Iris Setosa is the most linearly separable class
-- RBF kernel performs best for non-linear decision boundaries
-- Feature scaling significantly improves SVM performance

----

 ## 🚀 Future Improvements
-- Feature engineering for better accuracy
+- Add more medical features for better prediction
-- Compare with other models (Logistic Regression, Decision Trees, Neural Networks)
+- Try other models (Logistic Regression, Random Forest, XGBoost)
-- Deploy using Flask or FastAPI
+- Deploy as a health prediction web app

 ---

-## 🤝 Contributing
+## ⚠️ Disclaimer
-Feel free to fork this repository and contribute!
+This project is for educational purposes only and should not be used for real medical diagnosis.

 ---

-## ⭐ Show Your Support
+## ⭐ Support
-If you like this project, give it a ⭐ on GitHub!
+If you found this project useful, give it a ⭐ on GitHub!